MicroMacro: Crime City Game Review

 “MicroMacro: Crime City” is unique in two ways.

-• It has absolutely genius time travel.
+- It has absolutely genius time travel.
 Namely, the large city map is divided into different periods of time, it is not static.
-If a character is at a drink stand, then the same character can be seen further on a bench, and even further in the park you see a character being kidnapped and dragged into a car.
+If a character is at the drink stand, then the same character can be seen further on a bench, and even further in the park you see the character being kidnapped and dragged into a car.
 And the whole map consists of the lives of all these little people.
 My mouth still drops when I see how time travel is portrayed in this game.
 I have never seen anything like this before and I think the idea is truly revolutionary!

-• It's a campaign game without a campaign.
+- It's a campaign game without a campaign.
 In theory, each scenario is playable on its own, but you can really enjoy the game by digging into it.
 Playing several missions, you start to recognize the characters, follow their progress, you get feelings like "I've seen you somewhere" or "Ah, who doesn't know that the tool shop is near Neptune Park".
 Getting to know this city was the best experience of the game.
 In time, the town from the court comes alive!

 Multiplayer